PythonRSAS/pythonrsas.github.io/_posts/2021-09-27-1-Python-SAS-reusable-code.md

 * **attribute** for any name following a dot.
 Such as df.shape.
 Attributes may be read-only or writable.
 This is not available in SAS.
 * **namespace** is a mapping from names to objects.
 SAS has namespace too, even though it may have a different name.

-The important thing to know about namespaces is that there is absolutely no relation between names in different namespaces; for instance, two different modules may both define a function <span class="coding">deepnn<span>  — we must prefix it with its module name.

 Examples:
 1. the set of built-in names (including functions, and built-in exception names)
 2. the global names in a module; and the local names in a function invocation
 3. the set of attributes of an object.

+Note that there is absolutely no relation between names in different namespaces; for instance, two different modules may both define a function <span class="coding">deepnn<span>  — we must prefix it with its module name.
 * **scope** of namespace:
 As in SAS, we have global, local and built-in in Python.
 At run time, the order that a name is accessed has the following hierchy:
-1. local
+1. local, if not found, then search the one that it inherits from
 2. any enclosing functions, which are searched starting with the nearest enclosing scope, contains non-local, but also non-global names
-3. module’s global names
+3. module's global names
+4. the outermost scope (searched last) is the namespace containing built-in names

-Local -> lib (typical vanilla installation modules are in lib) -> site packages (3rd party packages are generally in site-packages)
+Furthermore, the order Python looks for names at run time: local -> lib (typical vanilla installation modules are in lib) -> site packages (3rd party packages are generally in site-packages).

-the outermost scope (searched last) is the namespace containing built-in names
 # a class in Python
 A class is a class,literally.
 It is a group of things and things associated with that group of things.
 Using jargon, a class groups objects such as attributes and functions/methods that belong together. ["Classes provide a means of bundling data and functionality together."](https://docs.python.org/3/tutorial/classes.html)  The closest thing from SAS to Python class is a SAS procedure specifically those that do very specific things.
 For example, PROC LOGISTIC, which contains almost all the reusable code that one needs for doing logistic regression in a statical-focused context.